rhysmoggs/ms4-morgan-and-co/README.md

     return context
 ```

-Once the context was made avaiable, it could be controlled in the font-end in templates:
+Once the context was made available, it could be controlled in the font-end in templates:

 ```
 {% if request.user.is_authenticated %}